m3cinc/m3cinc.github.io/Pollution/Pollution.md

 # Conclusions

-This analysis shows definite trends and explores techniques to screen data content. ggmap and choroplethr visualization are complementing more common histograms, point charts and less frequently used but powerfull radar charts.
+This analysis shows definite trends and explores techniques to screen data content. ggmap and choroplethr visualization are complementing more common histograms, point charts and less frequently used, but powerful radar charts.
 The next target will be to port this type of visualization to a shiny app and extend to other pollutants as selected dynamically in the application from the US EPA records.

 # References